Hillary-Robert/requirement-analysis/README.md

 5. **Facilitates Better Risk Management**
    By uncovering constraints and assumptions up front, teams can identify potential technical or business risks early and plan appropriate mitigation.

+   ## Key Activities in Requirement Analysis

+- **Requirement Gathering**
+  Collecting all relevant information about the system’s needs from stakeholders, business documents, existing systems, and market research.

+- **Requirement Elicitation**
+  Using techniques like interviews, workshops, surveys, and observation to draw out both explicit and tacit requirements from users and stakeholders.

+- **Requirement Documentation**
+  Organizing and recording requirements in clear, standardized formats (user stories, use cases, SRS) so they can be reviewed and agreed upon.

+- **Requirement Analysis and Modeling**
+  Examining requirements for completeness, consistency, feasibility, and priority; creating models (data flow diagrams, UML diagrams) to visualize system behavior and relationships.

+- **Requirement Validation**
+  Reviewing and verifying requirements with stakeholders through walkthroughs, prototyping, and formal inspections to ensure accuracy and alignment with business goals.